 - Another way to look at is also where would you apply the strengths and skills to be used towards a particular OUTCOMES.
 What results or destinations would you want to help people towards?
 Changing the WHY in how you’re using that skill can breathe new life and fresh perspective in how you utilize and repurpose your expertise

-Action: Download my free workbook to discover a meaningful business idea from your skills and expertise
+Action: Download my free workbook to discover the 3 steps to create your dream business

 Awareness of strengths outside of your resume